geo-vi/unknown-universe-emu/README.md

  I've simplifed absolutely everything as much as possible and most of the server is dynamic.
  As of now it takes no more than 1 line to add an asset / object / npc or whatsoever to the map.

-### Developers of NettyBase
+### Current Emulator Developers
- Currently only me / Shock.
+* Shock

-I've organized this Github Repo for anyone that joins to work with me and so you'll be able to understand what I've actually coded and the reason of me to do so.
+I've organized this Repo for anyone that joins to work with me and so you'll be able to understand what I've actually coded and the reason of me to do so.
 Also you might find a better solution for my code & improve it this way =)